azurecitadel/azurecitadel/content/partner/lighthouse/_index.md

 ---
 title: "Lighthouse and Partner Admin Link"
-description: "Use Azure Lighthouse for your multi-tenanted managed service delivery and combine with Partner Admin Link to maximise your partner attached ACR for the partner score."
+description: "Use Azure Lighthouse for your multi-tenanted managed service delivery and combine with Partner Admin Link."
 draft: false
 menu:
   side: